Complexity of syntactical tree fragments of Independence-Friendly logic: Introduction

-Such a neat and minimal classification of regular $IF$ prefixes gives us the courage to investigate more complex fragments of regular $IF$ logic; those that are characterized by \emph{synctactical tree prefixes}.
-We will focus on trees that do not contain atomic formulas nor negation symbols (\emph{positive initial} trees).
-The study of these kinds of synctactical structures has some formal similarities with the study of \emph{restricted Henkin quantifiers} (\cite{BlaGur1986}), \emph{partially ordered connectives} (see e.g. \cite{SanVaa1992}) and \emph{Boolean Dependence Logic} (\cite{Vir2014}), but yet it seems not to be easily reducible to any of these.
-Furthermore, we want to stress that the study of the synctactical structures of $IF$ logic considered in the present paper is not easily reducible to the study of quantifier prefix classes of existential second-order logic.
-To make a concrete example, we will study the fragment of $IF$ sentences of the form $\forall x(\forall y(\exists u/\{x\})\epsilon_1(x,y,u) \lor \forall z(\exists v/\{x\})\epsilon_2(x,z,v))$, with $\epsilon_1(x,y,u), \epsilon_2(x,z,v)$ quantifier-free; by a well-known Skolemization procedure, sentences of this form are equivalent to the functional ESO sentences $\exists f\exists g\forall x\forall y\forall z(\epsilon_1(x,y,f(y)/u) \lor \epsilon_2(x,z,g(z)/v))$.
-Yet, sentences of this form do not fully cover the fragment of ESO corresponding to the quantifier prefix $\exists f\exists g\forall x\forall y\forall z$, because not all quantifier-free formulas $\epsilon(x,y,z)$ are equivalent to quantifier-free formulas of the form $\epsilon_1(x,y,f(y)/u) \lor \epsilon_2(x,z,g(z)/v)$; each disjunct is a two-variable formula\footnote{See \cite{Vir2014} and \cite{KonKuuVir2016} for the state-of-the-art of the study of finite variable fragments of $IF$ logic.}, and notice also that there are restrictions on the form of terms: all occurrences of $f$ in this last formula are applied to $y$, and all occurrences of $g$ are applied to $x$.
+The kind of tree prefixes that we are trying to classify are those that are \emph{positive} and \emph{initial}, by which we mean that they contain no occurrences of negation symbols nor of atomic formulas; this seems to be the reasonable analogue of a quantifier prefix, at least in the context of $IF$ logic.
+To make a concrete example, we will study the fragment of $IF$ sentences of the special form $\forall x(\forall y(\exists u/\{x\})\epsilon_1(x,y,u) \, \, \lor \, \, \forall z(\exists v/\{x\})\epsilon_2(x,z,v))$, where $\epsilon_1(x,y,u)$ and $\epsilon_2(x,z,v)$ are quantifier-free.
+We want to point out that the study of this fragment is not easily reducible to known results\footnote{The only classification results for \emph{functional} ESO that we are aware of are those of \cite{Gra1990}, which show that the smallest non-first order prefix of functional ESO, $\exists f\forall x$, already suffices to capture NP-complete problems.} on ESO: the Skolemization procedure transforms sentences of this form into equivalent functional ESO sentences of the (not very simple) form $\exists f\exists g\forall x\forall y\forall z(\epsilon_1(x,y,f(y)/u) \lor \epsilon_2(x,z,g(z)/v))$.
+Sentences of this form do not fully cover the fragment of ESO corresponding to the quantifier prefix $\exists f\exists g\forall x\forall y\forall z$, because not all quantifier-free formulas $\epsilon(x,y,z)$ are equivalent to quantifier-free formulas of the form $\epsilon_1(x,y,f(y)/u) \lor \epsilon_2(x,z,g(z)/v)$ (i.e., formulas which have $\lor$ as their most external operator; in which each disjunct is a two-variable formula; in which all occurrences of $f$ are restricted to be applied to $y$, and all occurrences of $g$ are applied to $x$).
+Thus, we will either have to conjure new descriptions of NP-complete problems, or instead make use of the semantics and the inferential rules for IF logic in order to show that the given fragments are first-order.